 About Ralph Moss

 Moss is the long-time "War on Cancer" columnist for the Townsend Letter for Doctors and Patients.
 His most recent book, Doctored Results, deals with the testing of the botanical substance laetrile at Sloan-Kettering Institute.
-The book covers in detail the same ground as Eric Merola's 2014 documentary, Second Opinion.
+The book covers in detail the same ground as a documentary film, Second Opinion.
 Moss is also the author of Customized Cancer Treatment, Antioxidants Against Cancer, Cancer Therapy, Questioning Chemotherapy, and The Cancer Industry, as well as the award-winning PBS documentary The Cancer War.
 He wrote the first article on complementary and alternative medicine (CAM) for the Encyclopedia Britannica yearbook and the first article on CAM cancer treatments for a medico-legal textbook, Courtroom Medicine: Cancer.
 With Prof. Josef Beuth of the University of Cologne, he edited the first medical textbook in English on such treatments, Complementary Oncology.

 His articles and scientific communications have appeared in The Lancet, the Journal of the National Cancer Institute, the Journal of Clinical Oncology, the Journal of the American Medical Association, New Scientist, Immunobiology, Pharmacological Research, Anticancer Research, Genetic Engineering News, Research in Complementary Medicine, the Journal of Alternative and Complementary Medicine, Journal of Cancer Research and Therapeutics and Integrative Cancer Therapies, of which he is Corresponding Editor.
 His invited op-ed "Patents Over Patients" appeared in the New York Times.

-Moss was a founding advisor to the National Institutes of Health's Office of Alternative Medicine (now the National Center for Complementary and Alternative Medicine, NCCAM) and to the NIH Cancer Advisory Panel on Complementary and Alternative Medicine (CAP-CAM).
+Moss was a founding advisor to the National Institutes of Health's Office of Alternative Medicine (now the National Center for Complementary and Integrative Health, NCCIH) and to the NIH Cancer Advisory Panel on Complementary and Alternative Medicine (CAP-CAM).
 He has been a member of the Advisory Editorial Board of the PDQ System of the National Cancer Institute (NCI).
 He is a board member of the Cancer Prevention Coalition and is an advisor to Breast Cancer Action, Life Extension Foundation, RAND Corporation and the Medline-listed journal, Alternative Therapies in Health and Medicine.
 He has served as an ad hoc reviewer for Blood, Current Oncology, Tumor Biology, the Journal of Research in Medical Science, International Journal of Cancer, as well as the Czech Academy of Sciences.

 Moss has been an invited lecturer at Memorial Sloan-Kettering Cancer Center (Grand Rounds, Surgery, 1999), Johns Hopkins University School of Medicine, the Aspen Ideas Festival, Howard University Medical School, the University of Arizona Medical Center, the Department of Energy, American Cancer Society, Penn State Hershey Medical Center and many other institutions.
 He led the History of Science Seminar at the National Library of Medicine (NLM) in Bethesda, MD on the life and work of his mentor, the Nobel laureate Albert Szent-Györgyi.